dotnet/arcade/Documentation/AzureDevOps/TestReportingData.md

 This table contains the results of running the AzureDevOpsTestSummary results through [Chi-Squared Distribution](https://en.wikipedia.org/wiki/Chi-squared_distribution) in order to get a statistical analysis of the failures.

+Categories used when performing the chi-squared distribution:
+- Status
+    - Passing = Passed test + Passed on Rerun (since these also "passed" once)
+    - Failed = Failing test + Passed on Rerun (since these also "failed" once)
+- Time
+    - Historical = Test results between 30 and 7 days ago
+    - Current = Test results between 7 and 1 days ago.

 Notable fields in this table include:

+**ReportDate**: The latest datetime value of data that was used in the statistical analysis of the data in this row.

 **Significance**: The closer this value is to 1, the more likely something changed recently to cause this test to start failing.
+This value also indicates the difference between "Current" and "Historical"

 **SplitDate**: The date of the first day of the week of data aggregated.
+This date also represents the difference between the "Current" and "Historical" columns.

 ## How do we collect the data?